Museum Accreditation Scheme

 Museums are periodically required to provide evidence that they continue to comply with the Accreditation Standard through the returns process.

-Existing participants will be invited to provide a return through a staged roll out detailed in our returns schedule.
+Existing participants are invited to provide a return through a staged roll out detailed in our returns schedule.

-Guidance documents to support you in your return can be found on our Accreditation Documents page.
+Guidance documents to support you in your return can be found in the Accreditation Returns and Provisional Review section of our Accreditation Documents page.
 Returns should be undertaken through an online application called Grantium hosted by Arts Council England (ACE).

 To get started on Grantium, museums and galleries will first need to set up a user account and applicant profile if they haven’t already used this before.
 Once validated, they’ll be able to start working on their application or return on Grantium.